keith-ratcliffe/555-timer-projects/03-dual-led-flasher-with-potentiometer/README.md

 * The horizontal row that you choose for inserting the 555 is up to you, but make sure to leave plenty of room below the 555 to expand downward with the remaining components

-* Anywhere between row 5 and row 11 should be ideal
+* Anywhere between row 5 and row 11 should be fine

 ![555 Placement](../images/03/02_add_555.png)
 ---